 In this post we have outlined 9 awesome reasons why we feel that

-Bhutan is a perfect choice for an Indian’s first foreign trip.
+Bhutan Tour is a perfect choice for an Indian’s first foreign trip.

 1. Visa is hassle free and FREE !!

 There you go!!
-I guess this itself is a motivation big enough to opt for Bhutan as your first international travel experience.
+I guess this itself is a motivation big enough to opt for a trip to Bhutan as your first international travel experience.

 I guess one of the biggest nightmares related to your first foreign trip can be your visa application to a country getting rejected.

 VOILA!
-Indians don’t need prior travel visa to get into Bhutan.
+Indians don’t need a prior travel visa to get into Bhutan.
 We only need an entry permit which can be made right at the border.
-This means that you can book your tickets, pack your bag and show up on the border city with relevant documents (on a weekday between 9am to 5pm) and get your entry permit.
+This means that you can book your tickets, pack your bag and show up on the border city with relevant documents (on a weekday between 9 am to 5 pm), and get your entry permit.
 Absolutely free of cost !! (just as we did)

 Also read: our detailed guide about how to get Bhutan entry permit

 We Indians always have a strong inclination towards anything and everything that is not-so-expensive; and Bhutan fits right there.
-And we also have a generic mental block that an international travel will be a ‘super expensive affair’.
-Although for travelers from rest of the world, a Bhutan trip will turn out to be significantly expensive ($250 per person per night – I would still say it’s absolutely worth it), for citizens of India a Bhutan trip will not burn a hole in your pocket.
+And we also have a generic mental block that international travel will be a ‘super expensive affair’.
+Although for travelers from the rest of the world, a Bhutan tour will turn out to be significantly expensive ($250 per person per night – I would still say it’s absolutely worth it), for citizens of India a trip to Bhutan will not burn a hole in your pocket.

 4. Similar yet different

-- Currency value is same (1 Nu = Rs.1; and you can easily use Indian Rupees in Bhutan – no exchange or conversion needed!)
+- The currency value is the same (1 Nu = Rs.1; and you can easily use Indian Rupees in Bhutan – no exchange or conversion needed!)

-- Driving side is same and traffic rules are similar (in Bhutan also you drive on the left side of the road!)
+- The driving side is the same and traffic rules are similar (in Bhutan also you drive on the left side of the road!)

-- Language is similar (English is common everywhere and some places you will find people speaking Hindi as well..)
+- Language is similar (English is common everywhere and in some places, you will find people speaking Hindi as well..)

 Amidst all these similarities (which will make your first foreign trip more comfortable), both the countries are vastly different in many aspects, giving you a unique experience on the other side of the border –

-- Development and prosperity in Bhutan is measured in GNH (Gross National Happiness) instead of GDP.
+- Development and prosperity in Bhutan are measured in GNH (Gross National Happiness) instead of GDP.